shlomiassaf/resty-stone/example/README.md

  __With__:
 ```
 // register rest.
+// supplying keystone is optional if keystone directory is in the same level of rest-stone directory in 'node_modules' directory.
 var restyStone = require("resty-stone")(keystone);

 // you can omit this line, it is the same as the default and here for demo only.